tsimeonov/Computer-Science/01_Product_Store/overview.md

 1. `<Route path="/create" element={<CreatePage />} />`: This one says, "If the user goes to the /create URL (like `http://localhost:5173/create`), show the `CreatePage` component."

 So, the `App` component essentially says: "Always show the `Navbar` at the top, and then, in the space below, show either the `HomePage` or the `CreatePage` depending on the URL."

+`fronted/src/component/Navbar.jsx` (The Navigation Bar) 🧭

+This is a reusable component whose only job is to be the navigation bar that you see at the top of every page (as defined in `App.jsx`).

+It has three main features:

+1. The Title: The text "Product Store 🛒".
+This is wrapped in a `<Link to={'/'}>` component, which means clicking it will always take you back to the home page.

+1. Add Product Button: This is the button with the `<FaPlus />` icon.
+It's also wrapped in a `<Link to={'/create'}>`, so clicking it takes you to the "Create New Product" page.

+1. Color Mode Toggle: This button uses Chakra UI's useColorMode hook.
+It cleverly checks if (colorMode === 'light') to decide whether to show the Moon icon (`<FaMoon />`) or the Sun icon (`<AiFillSun />`), and it calls toggleColorMode when clicked.

+This is a great example of a clean, simple component that does one job well.